SOUTHERN CALIFORNIA RELIGIOUS DISCRIMINATION LAWYERS

 Southern California Religious Discrimination Lawyers

-The United States was founded on the belief in religious freedom.
-At the California Employment Law Group, we are passionate in our commitment to preserving a work environment that respects the constitutional and human rights of every individual, to practice their religious beliefs without interference while earning a living and advancing on their chosen career path.
-Call the California Employment Law Group for representation in your religious discrimination or harassment case.
-We’ll review your situation and pinpoint where the harassment or discrimination occurred, whether the company deliberately looked the other way or actively participated, and whether you made every reasonable attempt to allow the company to handle the problem internally, and we will help you file an official complaint with the EEOC or California Labor Commissioner.
+The United States was founded on the belief of religious freedom.
+At the California Employment Legal Group, we are passionate in our commitment to preserving a work environment that respects the constitutional and human rights of every individual, to practice their religious beliefs without interference while earning a living and advancing on their chosen career path.
+Call the California Employment Legal Group for representation in your religious discrimination or harassment case.
+We’ll review your situation and pinpoint where the harassment or discrimination occurred, whether the company deliberately looked the other way or actively participated, and whether you made every reasonable attempt to allow the company to handle the problem internally.
+We will also help you file an official complaint with the EEOC or California Labor Commissioner.
 Every case we accept is treated, from the beginning, as if it will be tried, although we can often settle out of court.